 Common Health Issues

-Though generally healthy, Lagotti Romagnoli can be prone to some breed-specific health conditions, such as:
+Though generally healthy, Lagotti Romagnoli can be prone to some breed-specific health conditions, including:

 You can minimize serious health concerns in Lagotti Romagnoli by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.